Peter-SB/reddit-bookmark-organiser-app/README.md

 The temporary solution I had to this was to copy and save interesting posts to my notes app but this had its own issues.
 The main issue I kept running into while using my notes app to keep posts was that the clipboard would truncate long text.
 Plus I would have to save the original link to find it again later.
 It was also just not a good user experience.

 Having used a lot of React and Typescript recently and been enjoying building some front-ends, I wanted to explore building with React Native!
 Having then built this gave me a great opportunity to try integrate some AI functionality in a practical and useful way.
-I wanted to explore using some more local LLMs as well as cloud-hosted API endpoints.
+I wanted to explore using some more local LLMs as well as cloud-hosted API endpoints and have detailed below my results.

 ### Project Objectives: